[Editor's Note: This principle was revised on July 7, 2021 to reflect the work and thinking of the Ethics Handbook Committee.]

 We avoid speaking to groups where the appearance itself might put in question our impartiality.
 This includes situations where our appearance may seem to endorse the agenda of a group or organization, as well as participation in some political debates and forums where the sponsoring groups or other participants are identified with a particular perspective on an issue.

 Fair, accurate, impartial reporting is the foundation of NPR news coverage.
 On top of that foundation, we layer factual, reporting-driven analysis – breaking down news events and providing explanation and context to aid our audience in interpreting the news.
 A large part of what makes our work so valuable is our effort to transcend how we feel about a subject and impart to our audience what we know about it, and what we don't.

 This is a lofty standard.
 The perception of bias is intensely subjective, hanging on the tiniest nuances — a gesture, a word, a slight intonation.
 Complicating matters is the fact that our audiences don't only come to us for our news reporting and analysis, but for reflection, humor, commentary, criticism and much more.1

 But journalism is at the core of our enterprise.
 We should weigh the effect of all our actions on its credibility and integrity.

 1. Source: Pew Research Center study, June 2010.

 Guideline: Beyond news – how commentary, criticism and essays fit into our journalism.

-While news reporting and analysis are at the center of our work, NPR offers its audience much that isn't "just the facts" – such as essays reflecting on the news, commentaries on current affairs, and cultural criticism.
-Our audience values these offerings.
+While news reporting and analysis are at the center of our work, NPR offers its audiences much that isn't "just the facts" – such as essays reflecting on the news, commentaries on current affairs, and cultural criticism.
+Our audiences value these offerings.